Luke Messer: Immigration

 In July 2017, Messer authored legislation that would prevent undocumented immigrants from claiming the child tax credit.
 President Donald Trump included the same proposal in his 2018 budget request to Congress.

 Messer commented on the work of a 2013 bipartisan House working group on immigration reform, saying that a pathway to citizenship and a deal on metrics to measure border security would be the biggest challenges to final passage of immigration reform.
 Messer told Indiana's Biz Voice Magazine, "Those who came here unlawfully will have to pay penalties and back fees."

 Messer supported President Donald Trump's 2017 executive order to impose a temporary ban on entry to the U.S. to citizens of seven Muslim-majority countries, describing it as a measure to "protect Americans from terrorist threats" and saying that "President Trump is right to prioritize American safety."

 Veterans

 Messer supported a GI Bill reform package passed by the House on June 25, 2017 and signed into law by President Trump, which included a provision he authored that would retroactively restore education benefits to veterans attending schools that close mid-semester, like ITT Technical Institute.

 Crime

 In February 2013, Messer voted in favor of reauthorizing the Violence Against Women Act.

-Messer has a 62% rating from the National Association of Police Organizations for his voting record on issues importance to police and crime.

-Messer has a "D" rating from NORML for his voting history regarding cannabis-related causes.
-Messer opposes veterans having access to medical marijuana if recommended by their Veterans Health Administration doctor and if it is legal for medicinal purposes in their state of residence.

-Gun rights

-In 2012, the National Rifle Association gave Messer an "A" rating for his gun-related voting record.
-Messer opposes restrictions on gun purchases.